grpc/proposal/A114-wrr-metric-names-for-computing-utilization.md

 The existing `weighted_round_robin` policy (defined in [gRFC A58][A58]) calculates endpoint weights based on standard metrics provided by the backend via ORCA (Open Request Cost Aggregation) load reports.
 Specifically, it uses `application_utilization` if available, and falls back to `cpu_utilization`.

 However, services may want to drive load balancing decisions based on other resources, such as memory utilization, queue depth, or custom application-defined metrics.
-The [xDS Custom Backend Metrics][A51] specification (ORCA) supports reporting arbitrary named metrics, and xDS has updated its WRR implementation to allow selecting these metrics for utilization calculation.
+The [Custom Backend Metrics][A51] specification (ORCA) supports reporting arbitrary named metrics, and xDS has updated its WRR implementation to allow selecting these metrics for utilization calculation.

 To support advanced load balancing scenarios, gRPC's WRR policy needs to support this flexibility.